aptivator/easy-data-state/README.md

 The configuration is `true` by default and specifies whether a written data is to be deeply cloned before being merged with the data state.
-The setting may be used in conjunction with `cloneReadData` to allow distribution of an original piece of data.
+The setting may be used in conjunction with `cloneReadData` to allow distribution of an original datum.

 ```javascript
 let map = new Map();